YavorVladev/YavorVladev/README.md

 # Hi there, I'm Yavor. 👋

-- 👯 I’m looking to collaborate with other people who are willing to improve...
+- 👯 I’m looking to collaborate with other people who are willing to improve.
 - 🥅 2023 Goals: Learn more algorithms.
 - ⚡ Fun fact: I love to draw and play the piano.
 - 🥅 Currently looking for a professional opportunity as a software developer.